CircleCI-Public/config-preview-sdk/docs/structure.md

 # Orb structure

 Orbs are authored with similar YAML syntax to the base CircleCI build configuration.
 Each orb also has its own namespace to use when invoking its elements.
-Orbs are typically packaged as a single file, but they can also be locally defined inside configs or other orbs, and there is support for [packing multiple files together](packing-config-files-into-one.md) for large orbs.
+Orbs are typically packaged as a single file, can also be locally defined inside configs or other orbs.
+There is support for [packing multiple files together](packing-config-files-into-one.md) for large orbs.

 ## Anatomy of an orb
 Orbs are composed of one or more of the following elements, each of which represents a type of invocable element in CircleCI project configuration: